Qala-Dev/course-materials/wip_projects.md

 ### Go

 * Many in [btcsuite](https://github.com/btcsuite) - Super popular and complete set of packages and tools for working with Bitcoin in Go.
+* [lndclient](https://github.com/lightninglabs/lndclient) - A Go native wrapper for `lnd`'s gRPC interface.
+Useful for interacting with an LND node.

 ### JavaScript